Carrie Underwood Shares Hilarious Mom Moment With Photo Of Son Isaiah’s Mix-Up

 Carrie Underwood had a modern-day mom moment, and it’s one that a lot of today’s young moms can relate to.
 The “Cry Pretty” singer posted a hilarious photo to her Instagram story to reveal that her 4-year-old son didn’t know what a regular telephone was.

 It’s no surprise that in today’s tech-savvy world, young kids aren’t in tune with, say, a dial-up landline phone.
-But Underwood posted a photo of a fairly modern-looking Panasonic cordless phone with the caption: “Isaiah thinks this is a remote.”
+But Underwood posted a photo of a fairly modern-looking Panasonic cordless phone with the caption, “Isaiah thinks this is a remote.”

 The mom of two captioned her snap with a hand to the forehead emoji.